 Maya joined Robbins Architecture in 2017 and brings experience in both teaching and marketing to her role as Architectural Designer.
 She graduated from the University of Illinois at Chicago (UIC) with both a Bachelors of Science in Mathematics and a Master of Architecture.
 Maya has worked in several architectural marketing departments and spent three years as an adjunct assistant professor in an architecture studio at UIC.
 Today, Chicago and the quality of work produced here constantly inspire her.

-When she’s not in the office, Aileen enjoys spending time with her family, gardening, baking, and exploring thrift stores.
+When she’s not in the office, Maya enjoys spending time with her family, gardening, baking, and exploring thrift stores.
 She also loves whitewater rafting, having worked as a river guide in Utah for several years.

 Ian joined Robbins Architecture in 2017 as an Architectural Designer.
 He is a recent graduate of the Illinois Institute of Technology and is fulfilling his childhood dream of becoming an architect.
 Ian supports a wide range of projects at the office, especially through 3D modeling, marketing efforts, and graphic design.
 He draws inspiration from both his extensive travels – including two summers spent in Germany - as well as his hometown of Chicago.
 Prior to joining Robbins Architecture, Ian worked at Burns + Beyerl Architects on high-end residential projects.
 When he’s not at the office, Ian enjoys bicycling, photography, and exploring the city.